oliverschwarz/ai-newspipe/README.md

 Then open the file and put your OpenAI API key there.
 We will need it later to ask OpenAI to optimize your news.

 ## Running the script

+When you run it, the script checks and parses `news_sources.txt` for RSS feeds.
+It grabs the feeds (if possible), discards everything that is not from today and constructs an object with all entries.
+Then it pushes that object to the OpenAI API for post-processing.
+Finally it creates a markdown document in `/summaries`.
+Run the script with:

+    python main.py

 ### Verbose output